dddrrreee/cs140e-23win/labs/1-compile/makefiles/README.md

      put the generated `.o` and `.d` files in a private build directory.

+  - [7-example](7-example): we go entirely the opposite direction and make the simplest possible cross-compiling makefile that just always remakes everything.  you should definitely understand everything in it.

 ### Intro

 As projects get large, manually compiling code is a pain.
 The Unix